March 9, 2026

 No one's asking that question.
 You know, when they say, oh, these companies are so despicable because they gave people all these drugs and they got so hooked.
 But the people were in agony, they needed the drugs, you know, and that's what the companies actually argue.
 We're doing a service for these people.
 They can't stand living if they don't get these drugs, you know?

-TalkToMeGuy: But at that time, but at, but at no time until then had she ever had a health issue or a thing.
+TalkToMeGuy: But until that time, but at no time until then had she ever had a health issue or a thing.
 She'd always worked.
 She worked in her up until her late 80s, still baking pies for the drink.
 I mean, it was, and I mean, she had a cafe, not just like baked pies, like hundreds of pies.

 Dr. Stephanie Seneff: And she was totally vital.
 That's a good example.
 And I think it's really kind of interesting to me.
 It feels like people very quickly adapt to the new normal.
 You know, when we see all these kids with autism, and of course ADHD and all the eczema and asthma, all these autoimmune diseases, you know, the celiac disease, all kinds of food intolerances, peniology, all these things.
 And somehow this generation of parents are comfortable with that.